utkarshkbansal/Stock-Screener-Sentiment-Analysis/README.md

 # Stock Screener & Sentiment Analysis

-This project includes a Python-based stock screener and sentiment analysis tool to identify undervalued stocks and analyze their sentiment using financial news articles.
+This project includes a Python-based stock screener and AI-based sentiment analysis tool to identify undervalued stocks and analyze their sentiment using financial news articles.
 It uses the `finvizfinance` library for stock screening and the `transformers` library with a pre-trained FinBERT model for sentiment analysis.

 ## Getting Started